 This site provides information for the purpose of developing and advancing education, research and care of skin disease in all pediatric age groups.

-Featured Articles: President's Message, SPD 42nd Annual Meeting Recap, "Top Takeaways" from the SPD 42nd Annual Meeting, Thank You - Committee Members, PeDRA Co-Chairs Update, 2016 Research Grants and Awards Announced, Weston Pediatric Dermatology Career Development Award, 13th World Congress of Pediatric Dermatology, 29th Annual SPD Pre-AAD Meeting, Fellowship Program Profiles, Apply for SPD/PeDRA Grants.
-The Fall issue of SPD Newsletter can be found in the Members Only Area of the site.
+Featured Articles: President's Message, PeDRA Co-Chairs Update, 29th Annual SPD Pre-AAD Meeting, 13th World Congress of Pediatric Dermatology, PeDRA Four Years and Counting, Committee Corner.
+The Winter issue of SPD Newsletter can be found in the Members Only Area of the site.

 The SPD has partnered with the American Academy of Dermatology (AAD) to produce a series of pediatric dermatology-specific modules for the AAD's Basic Dermatology Curriculum.
 These online education tools offer a broad overview of each topic, and are user-friendly resources for primary care providers, dermatology and pediatrics residents.
 Topics include Genetic Skin Diseases, Infantile Hemangiomas and Vascular Malformations, Birthmarks, Rashes and Sun Protection.